Click here to access the electronic COC Form: https://edisclosure.arizona.edu

 What is a Conflict of Commitment?

-A "Conflict of Commitment" relates to an individual's distribution of time and effort between their full-time duties as a University Employee and their responsibilities resulting from Outside Activities.
+A "Conflict of Commitment" occurs when a University Employee's Outside Commitment interferes with their obligations to the University of Arizona.
+Conflicts of Commitment relate to an individual's distribution of time and effort between their full-time duties as a University Employee and their responsibilities resulting from Outside Activities, University resource allocation, use of University assets, intellectual property protection and potential for conflicts of interest.
 The University of Arizona’s Conflicts of Interest & Commitment Policy provides guidance to University employees and to the University in the identification of potential and actual conflicts of commitment.